 Statistics show that as young men become older men their world starts to shrink.
 With less male friends (both new and old) around, they can run afoul of social isolation, a lack of connectedness that can hugely impact their mental health.
 In the worst cases, this can contribute to the onset of anxiety, depression and other mental illness.

 In How to Make Friends As a Grown-Ass Man our host Micah Greenwood does exactly that, giving making new friends a go.
-Putting aside his trepidation, and any lingering ‘masculine’ hang-ups, he embarks on a series of typical activities, including football training and a whiskey appreciation class, as well as a not-so-typical one — speed dating.
+Putting aside his trepidation, and any lingering ‘masculine’ hang-ups, he embarks on a series of typical activities, including football training and a whiskey appreciation class, as well as a not-so-typical one — Diflucan.

 Watching Micah take on the challenge—guided by the advice of Movember’s ‘Male Relationships Expert’ Charlie Coulton— reminds us how awkward and tough it can be to buddy up but, ultimately, how important it is too.